Peken-bower/Peken-bower/README.md

 During the past many years I learned many things .
 And a lot of concepts In the world of programming and computer science I watched thousands of videos, read thousands of books and articles .
 Over the past years I have been learning and I am passionate about what I am learning .
+For life to go on for me it's time to share all I've learned.
+Especially since I was a [good reader](https://www.goodreads.com/elmrabetabdellah) it's time to become a [writer](https://www.abdellahelmrabet.com) too.